bhattlab/StrainSifter/README.md

         cd strainsifter
         conda env create -f envs/environment.yaml

-4. Check that Snakemake is installed and up to date:

-  Snakemake should come packaged with miniconda3.
-To verify, type:
+4. Install Snakemake:

+    conda install snakemake -c bioconda -c conda-forge

+  StrainSifter has been developed and tested with Snakemake version 5.1.4.
+Check your version by typing:

     snakemake --version

-  If Snakemake is not installed, you will see the error:

-    snakemake: command not found

-  If Snakemake is not installed, install with:

-    conda install snakemake

-  StrainSifter requires Snakemake version 5.1.4 -- it may be necessary to update Snakemake, which you can do by typing:
+  If you are running an earlier version of Snakemake, update to the latest version:

-    conda update snakemake
+    conda update snakemake -c bioconda -c conda-forge

 #### Activate the conda environment (Every time you use StrainSifter)